 Get stories and expert advice on all things related to college and parenting.

 Well, it’s almost here!
 The end of a long semester, both for you and your student.
 Right about now, your student is most likely working like crazy to complete group projects, submit papers, and prepare for finals.
-Depending on the institution’s calendar, they’re busy trying to wrap up the semester before Thanksgiving, while others may have another month to go.

 What should your student be thinking about in addition to the mountain of pressure they may be experiencing?
 Successfully completing the fall semester and making sure they’re prepared for the spring.

 Because they may not be focusing on any long-term tasks due to the pressure to finish what’s in front of them, your support and assistance is helpful.
 Your gentle reminders and research can help ensure they’re on track and in good standing.

 At this point in the semester, students should know the following.
 Ask your student the following questions, and make sure they know where to find the answers.

 If registration for your student has opened, the answer should be YES.
 If not, urge your student to register right away.
 Even if they are unsure or waiting on an advisor, tell them to register anyway just to get some seats.
 If the school offers a winter term between fall and spring, you and your student may want to explore that option in addition to spring classes.

 Have an honest talk with your student, as I have witnessed too many parents being blindsided from news that their student has to repeat a course or that you have to pay extra as a result.
 Failing a course is not as devastating as it sounds, so help your student understand that it is not the end of their college career (or life) if they do end up failing.

 Your student may be able to avoid failing the class through talking with the professor, accessing tutoring and support, or arranging for additional work.
 If failure is imminent, you may wish to ask if your student can withdraw.
 A “W” grade, while negatively impactful for financial aid, does not hurt your student academically.